 - To obtain a system water sample, bend the sight gauge tube away from the outdoor furnace.
 Before collecting the sample, open the valve and drain about a quart of water from the sight gauge tube; then carefully fill the sample container without contaminating the sample.
 Be sure to properly install the sight gauge tube and close the valve when finished.
-The water in the sight gauge valve and tube will drain when the valve is closed. - Dip a test strip from the test kit in the water sample for 1 second and remove.
+The water in the sight gauge valve and tube will drain when the valve is closed. - 2.
+Dip a test strip from the test kit in the water sample for 1 second and remove.
 Shake off excess liquid (very important to prevent water bleed from one pad to the other).
 Compare moly test pad to the color chart within 10 seconds.
-The moly level must be 350 ppm or more. - Compare pH test pad to the color chart at 30 seconds.
+The moly level must be 350 ppm or more. - 3.
+Compare pH test pad to the color chart at 30 seconds.
 The pH of the treated water should be between 8.0 and 9.5.
+If the pH is higher than 10.0, dilute the water in the furnace by draining approximately 1/4 of the water from the furnace.
+Add MolyArmor 350 and refill with water that has a pH between 6.5 and 8.0.
+After refilling, circulate the water with furnace at operating temperature for at least 24 hours and test to confirm the moly is 350 ppm or more and the pH is between 8.0 and 9.5.